 Ethical decisions are messy and bloody, they are not the imposition of some a priori agreed behaviours.

-In Todmorden, during research, I sat and listened to a disgraceful speech about how the working classes cause all the damage in town, followed by a claim that a bunch of hippies who run a limited company provided ‘earth care from cradle to grave’, as the real ‘care’ was being badly done by a besieged and privatised NHS.
+In Todmorden, during research, I sat and listened to a disgraceful speech about how the working classes cause all the damage in town, followed by a claim that a bunch of idealists who run a limited company provided ‘earth care from cradle to grave’, as the real ‘care’ was being badly done by a besieged and privatised NHS.

 I think including that scene was both reflexive and ethical.
 Most universities wouldn’t agree.
 But many universities can no longer be called universities.